tdegeus/GMatElastic/README.md

 >   The easiest is to use *conda* to get the prerequisites:
 >
 >   ```bash
->   conda install -c conda-forge xtensor-python
->   conda install -c conda-forge xsimd
+>   conda install -c conda-forge xtensor xsimd xtensor-python
 >   ```
 >
 >   If you then compile and install with the same environment you should be good to go.